afborgesDev/afborgesdev.github.io/_posts/2022-02-25-IntegrationTests.md

   - inside the _builder.ConfigureTestServices_ it is possible to swap services this could be useful once integrating with external dependencies
   - it is an extension method from `Microsoft.AspNetCore.TestHost`

+## WebApplicationFactory Flow

+How does the WebApplicationFactory works:

 <div class="mermaid">
   graph LR;
     A[WebApplicationFactory] --> |EntryPoint| B(Startup or Program)